-Speaking of pant leg bottoms it’s similarly important to make sure they just reach the top of your boat shoes (skimming them, at the most), because you want to show off your shoes’ distinctive detailing.
+Speaking of pant leg bottoms, it’s similarly important to make sure they just reach the top of your boat shoes (skimming them, at the most), because you want to show off your shoes’ distinctive detailing.
 You always roll up your pant legs a bit, but don’t go overboard.

-Boat shoes are no different than any types of shoes or boots: you need to take proper care of them if you want them to last.
+Boat shoes are no different than any other type of shoes or boots: you need to take proper care of them if you want them to last.
 There’s nothing too complicated about it, but remember that a bit of preventive medicine now will prevent a sick-looking pair of shoes in the future.

 Taking care of your leather boat shoes is especially important if they’re exposed to a lot of saltwater and sun, and you always want to keep them free of dirt and dust.
 Canvas boat shoes are even machine washable if they don’t contain any leather.
 It’s safer to hand wash them, however.

 Use a leather or suede brush, depending on your shoe, to gently wipe away excess dirt and dust.
 Brush in the same direction, especially if they’re suede, while being careful not to scratch or scar the leather, and use a brush with soft bristles.
 It’s also important to brush debris from your shoes after every use, not just before you put them on.

 You also can clean suede shoes by sprinkling cornmeal on their surfaces and then massaging it into the leather with a circular motion.

 Take care to use cream or paste polishes, rather than those made of liquid, when caring for boat shoes consisting of smooth leather.
 You also want to avoid polishes that contain alcohol (which is said to dry shoes faster), because it can make the leather brittle and cause it to crack.

 It’s not a bad idea to remove the laces from your shoes before applying products; doing so helps keep the laces from fraying.